-To protect and improve air quality, air pollutant emissions are cracking and Lubricants complexes are continuously monitored using a wide range of techniques; state of- the-art monitored by online analysers.
-The parameters monitored measurement equipment is employed.
-The measurement are: concentrations of oxygen, nitrogen oxides, sulphur programme, including continuous as well as intermittent dioxide and suspended particles, as well as temperature, readings, covers both point and diffused emission sources. flow and pressure of flue gases.
+To protect and improve air quality, air pollutant emissions are monitored using a wide range of techniques; state of-theart measurement equipment is employed.
+The measurement programme, including continuous as well as intermittent readings, covers both point and diffused emission sources.